-- (1) Existing vegetation is in a state of irreversible decay, or undesirable vegetation is present as a result of unintentional lack of maintenance. - (2) A bank or slope stabilization plan requires the restructuring of soils occupied by the vegetation to be removed.

-- (3) The vegetation being removed is an aggressive, invasive, or non-native species as professionally confirmed or as listed on a wetlands plant list acceptable to the Commission, such as, but not limited to that published by the United States Fish and Wildlife Service. - (4) The vegetation is being removed as part of a project whose primary purpose is to restore or otherwise improve the natural capacity of a resource area to protect and sustain the interests of the Bylaw; also called Resource Area Enhancement. - (5) The vegetation is being removed and replaced elsewhere on the project site or within the same resource area only if the Commission determines that such removal and replacement does not decrease the resource area's contribution to the resource area values protected by the Bylaw. - (6) The vegetation is an imminent risk to public health or safety or property as confirmed in writing and submitted to the Commission by the Arlington Tree Warden, Fire Department, Public Safety Officer, or a certified arborist.

-E. Application for Removal.
+- D. In administering this Section, the Commission shall consider species selection, location, and timing of the plantings as well as whether: - (1) Existing vegetation is in a state of irreversible decay, or undesirable vegetation is present as a result of unintentional lack of maintenance. - (2) A bank or slope stabilization plan requires the restructuring of soils occupied by the vegetation to be removed. - (3) The vegetation being removed is an aggressive, invasive, or non-native species as professionally confirmed or as listed on a wetlands plant list acceptable to the Commission, such as, but not limited to that published by the United States Fish and Wildlife Service. - (4) The vegetation is being removed as part of a project whose primary purpose is to restore or otherwise improve the natural capacity of a resource area to protect and sustain the interests of the Bylaw; also called Resource Area Enhancement. - (5) The vegetation is being removed and replaced elsewhere on the project site or within the same resource area only if the Commission determines that such removal and replacement does not decrease the resource area's contribution to the resource area values protected by the Bylaw. - (6) The vegetation is an imminent risk to public health or safety or property as confirmed in writing and submitted to the Commission by the Arlington Tree Warden, Fire Department, Public Safety Officer, or a certified arborist. - (7) Any proposed removal and replacement of vegetation complies with the Replacement Standards in Subsection F below. - E. Application for Removal.
 For all projects, the application for vegetation removal shall be submitted as part of the application for permit or Notice of Intent as described by the Bylaw and these regulations.
-At a minimum, the application will include:

-- (1) A narrative which shall describe the existing conditions, the proposed planting plan, the list of existing and proposed species, the size of existing and proposed species, and number of plants before and after revegetation.
-The narrative shall also provide the rationale for the removal, by addressing the criteria D1 through D6 above, and discuss the proposed maintenance plan (see (7) below).
+At a minimum, the application shall include: - (1) A narrative which shall describe the existing conditions, the proposed planting plan, the list of existing and proposed species, the size of existing and proposed species, and number of plants before and after revegetation. - (2) A narrative that shall also provide the rationale for the removal, by addressing the criteria D1 through D6 above, and discuss the proposed maintenance plan (see E.(7) below).
 The replacement of vegetation shall be according to the requirements in this Section unless the Applicant proves that the amount of replacement vegetation will not survive or contribute in the long-term to resource area values.
-A rationale for the species, size, and replacement quantities must be provided if not consistent with these requirements. - (2) Written testimony and scaled diagram from a certified arborist or wetland scientist or landscape architect.
+A rationale for the species, size, and replacement quantities must be provided if not consistent with these requirements. - (3) Written narrative and scaled diagram from a certified arborist or wetland scientist or landscape architect.
 At a minimum, this document must include the following information: - (a) Why the vegetation removal necessary?
-(See D. above) - (b) How much surface area of the vegetation will be removed (ft2-based on drip line)? - (c) How many individual plants will be removed by species; i.e., is the species list submitted with the NOI correct? - (3) A proposed planting plan drawn to scale and identifying the resource area and buffer zone and the project site, and including the locations of each replacement species and the number of each species proposed for planting in table form.
+(See D. above) - (b) How much surface area of the vegetation will be removed (ft2-based on drip line)? - (c) How many individual plants will be removed by species; i.e., is the species list submitted with the NOI correct?

+(4) A proposed planting plan drawn to scale and identifying the resource area (including AURA) and the project site, and including the locations of each replacement species and the number of each species proposed for planting in table form.

-The planting plan and procedures shall comply with the American Standards for Nurserymen, Inc. or equivalent.
-It must include the location of the erosion control devices used during the restoration event and a brief narrative describing the storage location of all motorized equipment.
+The planting plan must include the location of the erosion control devices used during the restoration event and a note describing the storage location of all motorized equipment.